MalayaSociety/the-product-3dadf/content/pages/index.md

   - type: hero_section
     title: The Ivermectin Suppository Injector
     content: >
-      Made in Australia with natural and imported products, our latest buttplug technologies help you with safe orgasmic pleasures.
+      Made in Australia with natural and imported products, our latest suppository technologies help you with safe orgasmic pleasures.
 Now with Apple Carplay support.
     actions:
       - label: App Store (Coming Soon)
         url: /pricing